ibo52/Flag-Wars/README.md

 # Flag-Wars
-a simple windows forms application to express IPC communications over network.
+a simple windows forms application to to Understand IPC communications over network.